 COLL: Well, the United States did have some involvement in Afghanistan before 9/11.
 It was secret, as you say, and that was mostly led by the CIA.
 And it provided a basis for the United States to act in the first days and weeks after the attacks.
 Contacts that had been established in private were now ramped up, and a way was created for first, U.S. intelligence officers, and then with them, special operators from the Pentagon, to start to infiltrate into northern Afghanistan.

 First, set the stage for a bombing campaign against the Taliban, after the Taliban refused to yield al-Qaida and bin Laden.
 And then eventually, for the Taliban's overthrow by military action.
 It was a very swift campaign.
 It was made more effective by these existing networks that the United States had quietly built up in the years before 9/11.
 But it was also a reckoning, in some respects, for the United States in Afghanistan because we had been there throughout the 1980s, arming and supporting Islamist militias, some of them with anti-American agendas.
 That had created a...

 (SOUNDBITE OF MUSIC)

-Tom, I was wondering if you could talk to me a little bit about what the annual tradition has been at the Pentagon for celebrating the anniversary, or a memorializing the anniversary of the attacks.
+Tom, I was wondering if you could talk to me a little bit about what the annual tradition has been at the Pentagon for celebrating the anniversary - or memorializing the anniversary of the attacks.

-And first, the building was rebuilt and then the memorial was put in place.
+And first, the building was rebuilt.
+And then a memorial was put in place.
 And every year on 9/11, on the anniversary, there have been speeches and ceremony commemorating that day.